shenek/dotvim/README.rst

 * use tab while writing a search expression
 * to comment a line try <leader> + (c )(cA)(cc)(cn)(cs)
 * to use snippets enter insert mode, write and use <snippet_text><tab> to see the list of snippets examine (bundle/vim-snippets/snippets)
+* To automatically format rust code you can call :RustFmt command

 Features
 ========